vjlab/resources/methods-tree-computation1-theory.md

 The **best tree** is the tree that best fits the input data, the equivalent of a point estimate.
 Mathematically, it's literally the *maximum* likelihood tree.
 In a sense, it's *overfitted*.

 The **consensus tree** gives information on which sub-structures in a tree are well-supported - that is, which groups consistently appear.
-In the frequentist sense, these values tell you how probable that structure is.
 This directly translates to the generalizability of the data.

 In practice, you can present a happy middle ground by projecting support values onto the best tree, or just present the consensus tree.